matej2/Web-benchmark/README.md

 # Web-benchmark

-Web benchmark is a page, meant to display browser or theme default css settings.
-It shows most of the html elements and their default setup.
+Web benchmark page displays browser or theme default css settings.
+It shows most of the html elements with no inline CSS styles.
 It uses HTML5.